junscience/Brand-and-category-classification/README.md

 Use `docker run -e LANCEDB_CONFIG_DIR=/tmp -p 8000:8000 Embeddings_project` to start an uvicorn server.

-You can explore lancedb with commands in python:
+You can explore lancedb file with commands in python:

 ```
 import lancedb